NirantK/blog/content/writing/datasciencejob.md

 Summers and semester internship programs in a Machine Learning or Data Science role.
 I did my semester internship at a startup and skipped Amazon against lot of prevailing (and probably correct) wisdom at the time.
 I was grilled on my intern project in my campus interview.

 ## Share your results
-Share like a madman: Nn a Medium blog, put your code on Github and get a paper published.
+Share like a madman: In a Medium blog, put your code on Github and get a paper published.
 It is easier (and more tedious) than most people think.
 My friend’s first paper was in a reputed Springer Lecture Notes in Computer Science.
 He did not get any guidance from any Professor.

-## Build more demos
+## Demo or Die
 Projects on the web, projects which can be demo'd using a video or something similar.
 Essentially, a portfolio that you can showcase to potential recruiters.
 I walked into an interview with a video of my previous project on phone.

 Linkedin India hires as Software Engineers but allows you to grow into a Data Science role.
 Microsoft Research has among the best research organisations in Computer Science in India.
 I’d love to work there.